×

 What is a typical expat home or apartment like in Bologna?

 "Let's say this answer depends A LOT on your budget and where you decide to live in the city.
 And if you can find something.
-Bolognesi have found a cash cow with Airbnb," wrote one member in Bologna.
+Bolognesi have found a cash cow with Airbnb," explained one expat living in Bologna, Italy.

 "Expat homes and apartments in Bologna are typically spacious and modern, with high ceilings and large windows that let in plenty of natural light.
 Many of the apartments have balconies or terraces, offering stunning views of the city.
 The interiors are often decorated with contemporary furnishings and artwork, and the kitchens are usually well-equipped with modern appliances.
-Expats in Bologna can also expect to find plenty of amenities in their neighborhoods, such as restaurants, cafes, and shops," remarked one expat who made the move to Bologna.
+Expats in Bologna can also expect to find plenty of amenities in their neighborhoods, such as restaurants, cafes, and shops," said one expat in Bologna.

 What is the average cost of housing in Bologna?